 The type of metatarsal surgery you need depends entirely on your condition.
 The options include:

-Your NJ podiatrist can do the surgery in the comfort of his office in Clifton.
+Your foot doctor can do the surgery in the comfort of his office in Clifton.
 Before the surgery, you get some form of numbing anesthetic to allay the pain from the procedure.
 Usually, the surgery takes about an hour, but it depends on the severity of your foot problem.
 You can trust Dr. Petkov to put your needs first.

-Immediately after the surgery, you have to wear a special boot that prevents weight-bearing pressure on your foot.
+Immediately after the metatarsal foot surgery, you have to wear a special boot that prevents weight-bearing pressure on your foot.
 As you’re under Dr. Petkov’s care, surgical risks are greatly reduced.
-You also get home care instructions, like elevating your foot above your heart as often as possible.
+You also get home-care instructions, like elevating your foot above your heart as often as possible.
 You may have to take pain medications for the first couple days of your recovery.

 It takes several months for your foot to completely heal.
 Your expert foot doctor removes your stitches in 10 to 14 days.
 You may need to do some physical therapy, depending on your leg condition, and your doctor may recommend orthotics for your shoes to better support your foot.
 Contact Premier Podiatry for the best care before, during and after your metatarsal surgery.